Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/system-architecture/sequence-diagrams.md

 ```
-### Use Case 9 - Purchasing Pet Cosmetics
+### Use Case 8 - Purchasing Pet Cosmetics
 A user wants to purchase cosmetics for their virtual pet.

 1. The user navigates to the virtual pet store.
 2. The app displays cosmetics by category for the user to inspect.
 3. The user sees each cosmetic’s price and clicks the buy button on the desired cosmetic.
-4. The user has enough currency for the transaction, so the cosmetic is removed from the store and placed into the user’s virtual pet inventory.
+4. The user has enough currency for the transaction, so the cosmetic is no longer purchaseable and placed into the user’s virtual pet inventory.
 5. The price of the cosmetic is deducted from the user’s total currency.